FrenetGatewaydeFretes/docker-nginx-magento19/README.md

 - docker-magento19 - that is the folder for Docker files
 - src - that is the root folder, where Magento source files should in here as a folder (here this container can set multiple sites)
-- project - that is the project folder, where you should work

 ### Starting the container